bitovi/hatchify/docs/koa/hatchedKoa.model.md

 ## findAndCountAll

-`hatchedKoa.model[SCHEMA].findAndCountAll(options : FindOptions) => { count: number, rows: Model[] }` finsd all the rows matching your query, within a specified offset / limit, and get the total number of rows matching your query.
+`hatchedKoa.model[schemaName].findAndCountAll(options : FindOptions) => { count: number, rows: Model[] }` finsd all the rows matching your query, within a specified offset / limit, and get the total number of rows matching your query.
 This is very useful for pagination.

 ```ts
 const deserializedTodos = await hatchedKoa.model.Todo.findAll({